Truvada Lawsuit for Kidney Failure & Bone Loss

 Call our law firm at (888) 424-5757 (toll-free phone number) or use the contact form for additional information on Truvada lawsuit settlements.

-How Much Can I Get From a Truvada Lawsuit?
+How Much Can Hiv Infected Patients Get From a Truvada Lawsuit?

-The amount of money that you can receive from a drug injury lawsuit will depend on several different factors, including the severity of your condition and how long you have been taking HIV drugs.
-Other factors include any medical expenses incurred as well as compensation for things like missed time at work or reduced earning capacity.
+The amount of money you can receive from a TDF drug injury lawsuit will depend on several factors, including the severity of your condition and how long you have been taking HIV drugs.
+Other factors include any medical costs incurred and compensation for things like missed time at work or reduced earning capacity.

 What Are My Chances of Winning a Truvada Lawsuit?

 Truvada lawsuits are still pending due to the severity of some of these cases.
-However, you should know that there is currently a Truvada lawsuit in California that has been won by the plaintiff.
-The judge ruled that Gilead Sciences failed to warn consumers about some of the dangerous drugs' risks and awarded $2.5 million in compensatory damages to the plaintiff.
+However, you should know that there is currently a Truvada lawsuit in California that the plaintiff has won.

 How Long Do I Have to File a Truvada Lawsuit?

-In Illinois, the statute of limitations for product liability is two years, but the time may vary from state to state.
-If you believe that you might have a viable lawsuit against Gilead Sciences due to your Truvada injuries then it's important that you don't wait too long before speaking with an attorney about your case.
+The statute of limitations for product liability in Illinois is two years, but the time may vary from state to state.
+If you believe that you might have a viable lawsuit against Gilead Sciences due to your Truvada injuries, then you mustn't wait too long before speaking with an attorney about your case.

 Typically, these types of lawsuits are settled out of court through negotiations between the parties involved.
-However, if no settlement is reached then your Truvada case will go to trial so that a judge or jury can decide how much money you should receive for your injuries.
+However, if no settlement is reached, your Truvada case will go to trial so that a judge or jury can decide how much money you should receive for your injuries.